 Overall, PHS respondents appear more health conscious and are in better cardiovascular health than the general population of similarly aged men in the United States.
 Only 2% of participants are current smokers, a figure that compares favorably with the 24% of U.S. men who smoke.
 An impressive 76% of PHS respondents reported having had a physical exam in the prior year.
-Of men who knew their cholesterol level, 76% had a cholesterol level below 200 mg/dl (desirable), 19% had a level between 200 and 239 (borderline high), and 5% had a level of 240 or more (high).
+Of men who knew their cholesterol level, 76% had a cholesterol level below 200 mm Hg (desirable), 19% had a level between 200 and 239 (borderline high), and 5% had a level of 240 or more (high).
 For comparison, roughly 20% of U.S. men aged 60 and older have a high cholesterol level.
 Participants' average systolic and diastolic blood pressures were 126 mm Hg and 76 mm Hg, respectively.
-Normal blood pressure is typically defined as a systolic blood pressure less than 120 and a diastolic pressure less than 80; prehypertension as a systolic pressure of 120 to 139 or a diastolic pressure of 80 to 89: and hypertension as a systolic pressure of criteria, 20% of participants have normal blood pressure, 65% have prehypertension, and 14% have hypertension.
+Normal blood pressure is typically defined as a systolic blood pressure less than 120 and a diastolic pressure less than 80; prehypertension as a systolic pressure of 120 to 139 or a diastolic pressure of 80 to 89; and hypertension as a systolic pressure of 140 or more or a diastolic pressure of 90 or more, or, alternately, current use of a blood pressure medication.
+By these criteria, 20% of participants have normal blood pressure, 65% have prehypertension, and 14% have hypertension.
 For comparison, 65% of U.S. adults aged 60 or older have hypertension.